centreon/centreon-documentation/en/integrations/plugin-packs/procedures/cloud-azure-management-automation.md

 * Log into Centreon and add a new Host through "Configuration > Hosts".
 * In the *IP Address/FQDN* field, set the following IP address: '127.0.0.1'.

-* Select the *Cloud-Azure-integration-EventGrid-custom* template to apply to the Host.
+* Select the *Cloud-Azure-Integration-Automation-custom* template to apply to the Host.
 * Once the template applied, some Macros marked as 'Mandatory' hereafter have to be configured.
 These mandatory Macros differ regarding the custom mode used: